 We head to Kohala, where we will learn about the importance of the canoe in the local communities.
 Much in the way that the hula is not just a dance, canoes are not just boats in Hawaiian culture.
 Polynesian voyagers first discovered the Hawaiian islands, and canoes played a key role in the flourishing of Hawaiian life.
 We learn how canoes were an important part of everyday life, especially for traveling and fishing, and how locals are still heavily involved in canoe voyaging clubs.

 We are very lucky to be able to spend some time in this area of Hawaii.
-While we’re here we will roll up our sleeves for three days and get involved in the efforts of a non-profit while learning all about the legends and land from Aunty K!
+While we’re here we will roll up our sleeves and get involved in the efforts of a non-profit while learning all about the legends and land from Aunty K!
 This hands-on non-profit was founded for research and educational purposes to discover and understand how Hawaiians sustained rain-fed intensive farming for centuries; and how it may inform our current efforts to live sustainably.

 Sadly, the time has also come to begin processing the once-in-a-lifetime experiences that the last 42 days have taken us on.
 We are sure that you will reflect on how amazing it was to have a chance to take a break from everything, learn about ourselves, but also prioritize time to experience and have gratitude for our own beautiful and historic culture and environment.